 Whilst you’re waiting for your eyebrows to grow back properly, you can always use a pencil, gel, or powder to fill in the gaps.
 We recommend choosing a shade that is a little bit lighter than your brows, this will prevent you going overboard and ending up with unnatural-looking brows.

 With a light hand, create small strokes to fill in your brows and give them a fuller look.

-There are a number of great eyebrow products available from both high street and high-end makeup brands.
+There are a number of great eyebrow products available from both high-street and high-end makeup brands.
 You will find some products easier to work with than others – it’s all about finding what’s right for you.
-The key is to start subtle and build up the brow shape.
+The key is to start subtly and build up the brow shape.